A kitchen with no defined style... that has it all

 The great challenge was to maintain the villa's soul without falling into decorative excess.
 That's why we opted for an unusual combination:

-• Low doors in open-pore lacquered natural oak, in taupe.
-With elegant panels and handles to maintain the classic feel.
+Low doors in open-pore lacquered natural oak, in taupe, with elegant panels and handles to maintain the classic touch.

-• Tall doors in beige lacquer, smooth and without handles, which provide visual cleanliness and a more contemporary feel.
+Tall doors in beige lacquer, smooth and handleless, providing visual cleanliness and a contemporary feel.

-• Porcelain countertop with soft veins, subtle but sophisticated.
+Porcelain countertop with soft veins, sophisticated and timeless.

-• Concealed breakfast bar with retractable door, natural oak and a pull-out steel table: a practical and aesthetic solution for hiding small appliances without sacrificing comfort.
+Hidden breakfast bar with a retractable door, natural oak interior and removable steel table: practical and aesthetic at the same time.

 The detail that changes everything